marcomontes-bytelion/everseat-ember-cli-pubnub/README.md

 `import PubnubComponentMixin from 'everseat-ember-cli-pubnub/mixins/pubnub-component-mixin';`

 For routes use:

 `import PubnubRouteMixin from 'everseat-ember-cli-pubnub/mixins/pubnub-route-mixin';`

-Then you need to define two properties:
+Then you need to define two properties and the action handler:

 * *pubnubChannel*: the name of the channel to subscribe
 * *pubnubActionHandler*: the name of the action to handle responses from pubnub

-*pubnubActionHandler* definition looks like:
+Example:
 ```
+pubnubChannel: 'seats-updates',
+pubnubActionHandler: 'messageHandler',

 actions: {
   ...
   messageHandler(message) {
    // do what you want with the message
   },
   ...
+}
 ```